Showing Up Like Hope: A Night That Moved a Movement

 Every seat was filled.
 Every corner of the room hummed with the energy of a community that has spent 15 years refusing to be invisible — and has never been more united.

-The evening came alive the moment Palestinian-American filmmaker and community advocate Rolla Selbak stepped to the podium as emcee.
+The evening came alive the moment Palestinian-American filmmaker and storyteller Rolla Selbak stepped to the podium as emcee.
 Her warmth and authenticity set the tone for everything that followed, reminding everyone in attendance exactly why this community continues to grow stronger.

 California Attorney General Rob Bonta offered a video message promising to continue protecting Arab Americans against hate and discrimination.

-The evening featured a tribute to individuals whose unwavering commitment has bolstered the community, highlighting three distinct awards.
+The evening featured a tribute to individuals whose unwavering commitment to justice has bolstered the community, highlighting three distinct awards.

 Dr. Diane Shammas was presented with the Lifetime Service Award, a recognition long overdue for a woman whose decades of tireless civic advocacy have quietly and profoundly shaped the Arab American community.
 Her commitment is the foundation upon which so much of this work stands.

 Jenan Awaida received the Emerging Leader Award, honored for her bold vision and her deep commitment to equity and justice.
+A community organizer with the Palestinian Youth Movement and Operations Manager at the People’s Center for Palestine in Orange County, Jenan has quietly and powerfully become one of the most essential voices in the Palestinian diaspora movement in Southern California.
 She represents the next generation of Arab American leadership — fearless, grounded, and undeniably powerful.

 The Solidarity in Action Award was jointly presented to Fernando Deveras and Leslie Priscilla, two allies who have demonstrated through their actions and words what it truly means to stand with the Arab American community.